typedev/KernTool4/README.md

 ![](doc/gc-pic5.jpg)

-> The presentation GroupsControl uses the Nagel font created by me and Paratype, in the process of work, so some margins, kerning values and groups composition may differ from the release.
+> The presentation GroupsControl uses the Nagel font created by me and Paratype Inc., in the process of work, so some margins, kerning values and groups composition may differ from the release.